techypoint/techypoint.github.io/_posts/create-a-website/2020-05-13-create-a-blog-part2.md

 Now save or push changes to Github Account. file:///home/varun/my-pro-projects/website/techypoint.github.io/assets/img/create-a-website/create-a-blog-part2/save_post.png

+You can delete old files which we create in PART 1, i am renaming it filename_old so that these files are available to you for reference.

 In part 2, we successfully able to create a blog post.

 Further Study Material